 The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

-When a person is dying, more often than not, their perception towards life change, it helps them realize what is important and what is not.
+When a person is dying, more often than not, their perception of life changes; it helps them realize what is important and what is not.

 Just like in this memoir, “Tuesdays With Morrie.”
-The author, Mitch Albom, writes about all the lessons he received from his college professor, Morrie Schwartz, who was suffering from a life-threatening disease.
+The author, Mitch Albom, writes about all the lessons he received from his college professor, Morrie Schwartz, who suffered from a life-threatening disease.

-Mitch focused on how Morrie helped him understand some of the most complex problems of life.
+Mitch focused on how Morrie helped him understand life’s most complex problems.
 As Morrie had told him in the book, “Study me in my slow and patient demise.
 Watch what happens to me.
 Learn with me..”
 And he did.
 The author learned a lot of things from his Tuesday visits with Morrie.

-Here are the most valuable lessons that we learned from the book “Tuesdays with Morrie”.
+Here are the most valuable lessons from the book “Tuesdays with Morrie.”

 Forgive Not Only Others But Also Yourself